smartinez-cellenza/training-terraform-intro-labs/labs/CreateSQLDatabase.md

 key                  = "training-prod.tfstate"
 ```

-In the *configuration* folder, create a new file nammed *prod.tfvars* with the following content
+In the *configuration* folder, create a new file named *prod.tfvars* with the following content

 ```hcl
 admin_account_login = "trainingadmindb"